DataBiosphere/toil/docs/running/cloud/clusterUtils.rst

   --nodeTypes NODETYPES
                         Comma-separated list of node types to create while launching the leader.
 The syntax for each node type depends on the provisioner used.
-For the aws provisioner this is the name of an EC2 instance type followed by a colon and the price in dollar to bid for a spot instance, for example 'c3.8xlarge:0.42'.
-Must also provide the --workers argument to specify how many workers of each node type to create --workers WORKERS
+For the AWS provisioner this is the name of an EC2 instance type followed by a colon and the price in dollars to bid for a spot instance, for example 'c3.8xlarge:0.42'.
+Must also provide the --workers argument to specify how many workers of each node type to create.
+  --workers WORKERS
                         -w WORKERS also accepted.
 Comma-separated list of the number of workers of each node type to launch alongside